pydio/pydio-doc-howto/migration_pydio_6_to_7_yum.md

 ##### 3.2

-Backup and edit /var/lib/pydio/plugins/boot.conf/bootstrap.json file to use new mysql connection (server, username, password, and database name - **pydiodb**)
+Backup and edit /var/lib/pydio/plugins/boot.conf/bootstrap.json file to use new mysql connection (server, username, password, and database name - **pydioold**) or rename pydioold to other convenient name.

 ## Step 4